 These changes were originally due to come into effect in April 2020, however due to the impact and pressure of COVID-19 this was delayed until 2021.
 These changes will now come into effect on 6th April 2021, so it’s important to understand how you may be impacted and what you need to do.

 You can find out what you need to know about the legislative changes here.

 What is IR35?

-The legislation ensures that workers who would have been an employee if they were providing their services directly to the client, pay the right amount of tax and national insurance contributions just like a traditional employee would.
+IR35 ensures that workers who would have been an employee if they were providing their services directly to the client are treated as employees for tax purposes, regardless of the contractual arrangements in place.
+These workers are taxed through Pay As You Earn (PAYE) and make National Insurance contributions (NICs) just like a traditional employee would.

 Off-payroll working applies to:

-- Workers who provide their services through their intermediary (such as a limited company)
+- Workers who provide their services through their intermediary (such as a PSC)

 - Clients who receive services from a worker through their intermediary

 - Agencies who provide workers’ services through their intermediary